 We're currently building an updated order tracking system, so in the meantime our Customer Experience team will be able to provide the most detailed look at your order status.
 We'll also keep you posted along the way—you can expect email updates at important mile markers throughout the production and shipping processes (i.e. before your order arrives at our Los Angeles distribution center, once your order has shipped, and once we're ready to set up delivery).

-If you'd like to change or cancel an order, email [email protected] with your order number and your request and we'll take it from there.
+If you'd like to make a change to your order, contact [email protected] with your order number and your request—we'll take it from there.

 If you’re ordering a large item (like a sectional) or have a tricky delivery path (like a walk-up apartment building), white glove delivery is the way to go.

-Measuring the height, width, and depth of doorways, hallways, stairwells and elevators leading into your home can often make or break a smooth delivery.
+Taking note of the height, width, and depth of doorways, hallways, stairwells, and elevators leading into your home can often make or break a smooth delivery.
 We recommend giving yourself an extra 1-2 inches of wiggle room.

 For large items (like sofas), we use trusted third-party carrier partners.
 For smaller items (like slipcovers), we ship with UPS.

-If your item arrives damaged, please contact us within 5 days of delivery so that we can help set you up with a replacement.
-If there is damage to the slipcover only, no need to send back the entire item—we will work to get you a replacement slipcover as quickly as possible.
+If your item arrives damaged, please contact our team at [email protected] within 5 days of delivery so we can get you set up with a replacement.

-Our materials are sourced globally (French flax, American and Austrian oak, etc.), our products are designed in New York, NY and Boulder, CO, and the final products are crafted with two long-term, state of the art production partners in China—one of which we own ourselves.
+Our materials are sourced globally (French flax, American and Austrian oak, etc.), our products are designed in New York, NY, and the final products are crafted with two long-term, state of the art production partners in China—one of which we own ourselves.

 We've built our supply chain in a way that allows us to bring you the highest quality materials from around the world, and the irreplaceable craftsmanship that comes with decades of hands-on experience.
 We would never claim to make the cheapest product—that’s not our goal—but we do aim to provide the best quality furniture that your money can buy.

-Our newest collection features a unique, nubuck leather which we believe is one of the most luxurious leathers your money can buy.
+Our Meridian Leather is a unique, nubuck leather which we believe is one of the most luxurious leathers your money can buy.